 3-month Ragdoll size: Approximately 3-4 lbs (1.361- 1.814 kg)

-3-month normal cat size: Approximately 2-4 lbs (0.907 - 1.814 kg)
+3-month standard cat size: Approximately 2-4 lbs (0.907 – 1.814 kg)

-The average kitten size at 3 months for most cats is between 2 and 4 pounds, and Ragdoll cats are at the upper-end of that scale.
+The average kitten size at 3 months for most cats is between 2 and 4 pounds, and Ragdoll cats are at the upper end of that scale.
 Already they’ll be starting to add weight quite rapidly as they develop.

 Growing Into Adults: 6–12 Months